-Empty contents of coconut milk/cream into a microwave safe dish.
-I use a small glass pyrex measuring cup.
-Heat in microwave for about a minute to a minute and a half until warmed through.
+Empty contents of coconut milk/cream into a small saucepan.
+Heat on the stove on medium low until warmed through.
 Place chocolate chips, vanilla and salt into high speed blender.
 Pour warmed coconut milk over ingredients and mix in blender until all the chocolate is melted and mixed through.
 Pour into small cups or dishes and refrigerate 3-4 hours or overnight.
 Serve with whipped coconut cream and fresh fruit.

 Monday, April 23, 2012